-As you experiment, you may also find the following general suggestions helpful to optimize your workflow:
+As you experiment, the following general suggestions can be helpful to further optimize your workflow:

 &product_high$.
-The custom preset name in a URL path makes a call to these presets.
+The custom preset name in a URL path calls these presets.
 Such functionality helps you manage commands and quality settings for different usage patterns of images on your website and shortens the overall length of URLs.